akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 # Technical Qualifications Response

-## Minimum Qualifications

-Offerors must complete Appendix C—DHSS IT Response Matrix, which correspond to the requirements described in Section 3 of this document, and return it as part of their proposal.
-Proposals that do not include this information will be deemed non-responsive.

 ## Understanding of the Technical Aspects of the Project

 We encourage you to read each section and consider the implications of working inside the DHSS IT Environment.
-We expect to gauge your understanding of the technical aspects of the project from your response to Appendix C – DHSS IT Response Matrix.
+We expect to gauge your understanding of the technical aspects of the project from your written proposal and during verbal presentation.

 # State of Alaska DHSS Technology Services and Standards